Six Takeaways from the Metro Budget – You’ll Never Believe Number Four!

 The budget is balanced.
 Metro's flush, and even carrying over a big surplus.

-This comes at a time when transit operators in other parts of California are facing difficulties that are being termed a “fiscal cliff” or even a “death spiral.”
-Since the pandemic, transit ridership is down all over (though rebounding toward pre-COVID levels).
-Metro finances transit almost entirely via sales tax revenues, which aren’t dependent on ridership.
-Many agencies more dependent on fare revenue – BART, Caltrain, etc. – are urgently seeking state funding to stave off problematic service cuts and/or fare increases.
+This comes at a time when transit operators in other parts of California are facing difficulties that are being termed a "fiscal cliff" or even a "death spiral."
+Since the pandemic, transit ridership is down.
+Metro finances transit almost entirely via sales tax revenues, which aren't dependent on ridership.
+Many agencies more dependent on fare revenue - BART, Caltrain, etc. - are seeking state funding to stave off problematic service cuts and/or fare increases.

 2. Metro budget restores rail service